Enhancement or damping of fast neutrino flavor conversions due to collisions: Flavor conversion in the presence of collisions

 In order to investigate the origin of the opposite effect of collisions on the survival probability for cases A and B, we show in the \fref{fig:col_bins} the conversion probability in each of the three angular bins for cases A (left) and B (right):

 where $P_0(u_i)$ as a function of time is given by

 A similar definition holds in the rotating frame.

 The enhancement of the flavor conversion probability in case A is due to the fact that flavor conversion sweeps from one part of the angular distribution to another, as shown in the left panel of \fref{fig:col_bins}.
 Flavor conversion initially takes place in the bin centered on $u_2=0.25$ and then gradually moves to the bin centered on $u_3=0.75$.
+The $u_3$ bin reaches its enhanced maximal value at $ct \sim 0.45$ km, where the total flavor conversion probability also reaches its maximal and asymptotic value (see also the left panel of \fref{fig:col_sample}).
 Finally, at $ct>0.5$ km, conversions cease and collisions start to dominate, equilibrating all angular bins.
 A similar trend is observed in Refs.~\cite{Shalgar:2020wcx, Sasaki:2021zld} for continuous angular distributions.

-For case B, the right panel of \fref{fig:col_bins} shows that flavor conversion is the largest in the bin centered on $u_3=0.75$ throughout the simulation duration.
+For case B, the right panel of \fref{fig:col_bins} shows that flavor conversion is the largest in the bin centered on $u_3=0.75$ throughout the simulation duration, and the conversion probability of $u_3$ is the largest at $ct \sim 0$ km before collisions have had an impact.
 Beyond $ct=1$ km, flavor oscillation occurs with smaller amplitude, and collisions tend to drive all bins towards the same $P_{ex, S}$.
 Although it is clear that flavor conversion does not remain localized to one angular bin in case A, the mechanism responsible for this effect is not immediately obvious.
 One would expect that flavor conversion primarily occurs close to the ELN crossing~\cite{Tamborra:2020cul} and, as the ELN crossing sweeps through the angular distribution because of collisions, flavor conversion could move along.